Good stuff

 And the V8?

-Both versions weigh a whisker under two tonnes – LCs made from 2020 onwards getting a few delightfully dorky weight saving measures within their mechanical components – and depending on spec level you can have various levels of tech to help mitigate the car’s chub.
+Both versions weigh a whisker under two tonnes – LCs made from 2020 onwards getting a few delightfully dorky weight saving measures within their mechanical components – and depending on spec you can have various levels of tech to help mitigate the car’s chub.
 There are a variety of rear differentials and torque vectoring systems, but we’ll save you the time and say just this: if you want a Lexus LC for more than just looking at, you need a V8 in Sport+ spec.
 The proper engine, with a four-wheel-steering system to help bring the chassis’ sharpness up to the same level as the powerplant’s.

 What's the verdict?